mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 ### Device Management: CPU vs. GPU

 GPU acceleration is PyTorch's killer feature for deep learning.
-Understanding device management is crucial.
+Here we will look at how to use GPUs in PyTorch.

 #### Checking GPU Availability